Catherine Zimmerman: Sky Blue FC

-NPLW
+Calder United

 Zimmerman signed for Australian National Premier Leagues Victoria Women side Calder United SC in 2018.
 In her debut with Calder, Zimmerman scored both goals in her club's FFV Women's Community Shield 2–1 victory over South Melbourne FC.
 Calder finished in 2nd place in the 2018 NPL Victoria Women season and Zimmerman finished as the league's Golden Boot winner, with 43 goals in 28 games.
 The following season, United won the treble, taking out the Nike Cup, league premiership and league championship.
 Zimmerman scored 33 goals in 27 league games, again winning both the league Golden Boot and Gold Medal award.

-W-League
+Melbourne Victory

 In October 2020, Zimmerman signed with W-League side Melbourne Victory.

+Western United

+In July 2023, Zimmerman departed Melbourne Victory and joined rival Western United.
+She departed the club in June 2025 to take up an opportunity at home.

+Brooklyn FC

+On July 2, 2025, Brooklyn FC signed Zimmerman ahead of the USL Super League's second season of play.
+She debuted for the club on August 23, starting and scoring the opening goal in Brooklyn's opening-day victory over Tampa Bay Sun FC.